telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-external-form-editing.md

 # Edit Records Using External Forms

+Your project might require you to configure the editing functionality of the Grid by using a custom UI form.

-The following example demonstrates how to configure editing by using a custom UI form, create editors for the `string`, `number`, and `boolean` fields, and add validation.
+The following example demonstrates how to achieve this behavior, create editors for the `string`, `number`, and `boolean` fields, and add validation.

 ###### Example